RegionMiner subtask: Annotation and Statistics

 header.

-The classification details for each region can be downloaded as
+the classification details can be downloaded as

 The file contains 7 columns (tab-separated) for each region: